Living Climate Futures

 Join us for our second symposium!
 The symposium brings together community environmental organizations with MIT researchers and students to explore how climate change – and responses to it – are playing out in locations from New England to the Pacific Northwest to Mongolia.
 Topics include localized health and ecological effects, food systems, energy transitions, and how to further collaborative and interdisciplinary climate research.

-Featuring speakers from: GreenRoots, Haley House, Se’Si’Le, Children of the Setting Sun, TapRoot Earth, The Center for Coalfield Justice, The Food Project, The Urban Farming Institute, UMass Extension, and the National University of Mongolia.
+Featuring speakers from: GreenRoots, Haley House, Se’Si’Le, Children of the Setting Sun, Taproot Earth, The Center for Coalfield Justice, The Food Project, Stone Living Lab, The Urban Farming Institute, UMass Extension, The Collaboratory for Indigenous Data Governance, the National University of Mongolia, and more.

 Volunteer farming as part of the MIT-Hannan Healthy Foods pilot, Fall 2025.
 Photo credit: Heather Paxson